Beuth-Erdelt/Benchmark-Experiment-Host-Manager/TPCTC23/README.md

 	-rr 64Gi \
 	run &>logs/experiment.2.2.log &
 ```
+This runs a sequence of 8 benchmark runs, each with a clean copy, and with 8 threads for the loading phase.
+The runs have increasing vusers (i.e., driver threads), from 2 to 20, for the execution phase for 15 minutes.
+The script `experiment-1-hammerdb.py` automatically makes two runs of the complete experiment, splitting the threads into `nbp` processes (=pods).

 The parameters are
 * `aws`: we have nodegroups and components should be assigned accordingly